googleapis/google-cloud-php/dev/README.md

-  component:add-version           Add a new version to an existing Component component:info                  [info] list info of a component or the whole library component:new                   Add a new Component component:update:deps           update a dependency across all components component:update:gencode        Update one or all components using Owlbot component:update:readme-sample  Add a sample to a component release release:info                    list information for a google-cloud-php release
+  component:add-version           Add a new version to an existing Component component:info                  [info] list info of a component or the whole library component:new                   Add a new Component component:update                Update one or all components using Owlbot component:update:deps           update a dependency across all components component:update:readme-sample  Add a sample to a component release release:info                    list information for a google-cloud-php release